kaiserbergin/NBomber.Website/src/docs/docs/configuration.md

 TBD

 <!--
 and NBomber will inject it into the test runtime.
-Let's pretend that we need to inject SQL connection string, into our scenario:
+Let's imagine that we need to inject SQL connection string into our scenario:

 Our next step is to fetch custom config into our test.
 For this we have one entry point: Scenario Init